-Recovery Keys is a Joint Commission-accredited addiction treatment program with offices in St. Augustine and Jacksonville, Florida led by physicians who are board certified in family medicine and addiction medicine.
-Our multidisciplinary team specializes in conducting evaluations and providing addiction treatment and recovery services for impaired professionals, including:
+Recovery Keys is a Joint Commission-accredited addiction treatment program with rehab treatment centers in St. Augustine and Jacksonville, Fl. led by physicians who are board certified in family medicine and addiction medicine.
+Our multidisciplinary team specializes in conducting evaluations and providing substance abuse treatment and services for impaired professionals, including:

 - Physicians, pharmacists, nurses and dentists

 Our doctors and chemical dependency counselors are experienced with working with employers, licensing boards and the court system to ensure professionals struggling with drug or alcohol addiction and co-occurring mental health disorders get the help they need to achieve a lasting sobriety.

 We work closely with monitoring programs to meet return to work requirements.
 Our holistic, evidence-based and comprehensive treatment program has a high rate of success in helping professionals achieve long-term abstinence, recover from addiction and return to their careers.